WizardRulez/Mp3-Mp4-Player-Source_Code/README.md

  If you where told to come back here then you are done to start it go in Index.html

- IF You have questions or don't understand something email me at silvallynull4@gmail.com I should answer withen a few minutes to a few days i dont know because i forget to check it a lot If i dont answer after a day then you can spam just dont do i to much
+ IF You have questions or don't understand something email me at silvallynull4@gmail.com I should answer withen a day or 2 i dont know because i forget to check it a lot If i dont answer after a day then you can spam just dont do i to much

   Thanks for Using this i hope you like it it took me a long time to get everything together